State of Illinois

 Pursuant to Public Act 95-708, the Auditor General is to annually examine required submissions made by the Chicago Transit Authority’s Retiree Health Care Trust.
 We are to examine whether the information submitted complies with the requirement of the Act and submit a report of the analysis thereof to the General Assembly.

-Since 2002, the School Code (105 ILCS 5/2-3.17a) has required the Auditor General's Office to conduct annual audits of the financial statements of all accounts, funds, and other moneys in the care, custody, or control of the regional superintendent of schools of each educational service region in the State.
-In 2010, a total of 48 audits are to be performed.
+Since 2002, the School Code (105 ILCS 5/2-3.17a) has required the Auditor General’s Office to conduct annual audits of the financial statements of all accounts, funds, and other moneys in the care, custody, or control of the regional superintendent of schools for each educational service region in the State.
+For fiscal year 2011, a total of 47 audits are to be performed.

 Computers are an integral part of State government, processing billions of dollars in financial transactions each year and helping control the operations of State agencies.
 Since financial transactions and confidential information are processed using computers, audits of information system activities are necessary to ensure that computer processing is secure and accurate.

 As end-user computing and access to external entities proliferates in State government, the Auditor General has increased audit efforts in these areas.
-To enhance the control environment early in the implementation of statewide end-user computing, the Auditor General has emphasized the review of local and wide area networks, as well as security and control of confidential information.
+To enhance the control environment, the Auditor General has emphasized the review networks and the security and control of confidential information.
 These reviews have focused on the necessity of establishing consistent and effective security policies and programs and implementing comprehensive security techniques on all computer systems.

 Additional emphasis was placed on the use of Computer Assisted Audit Techniques (CAATs) in the application reviews.
 Computer programs were developed and executed to verify the integrity and validity of data.
 No major problems were identified with the data.

-Nine agencies - Department on Aging, Department of Central Management Services, Department of Natural Resources, Department of Revenue, Department of Transportation, Department of Veterans' Affairs, Eastern Illinois University, Office of the State Fire Marshal and Illinois State University - had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
+Eleven agencies – The Department of Agriculture, Department of Central Management Services, Department of Human Services, Department of Public Health, Department of Revenue, Department of Transportation, Eastern Illinois University, Illinois Criminal Justice Information Authority, Illinois Emergency Management Agency, Northern Illinois University and State Employees’ Retirement System – had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
 We recommended that these agencies develop and test disaster contingency plans.

-Six agencies - Big Muddy River Correctional Center, Department of Central Management Services, Department of Employment Security, Department of Transportation, Office of the State Fire Marshal and University of Illinois - had not established adequate controls for securing its computer resources.
+Eight agencies – The Department of Central Management Services, Department of Employment Security, Department of Human Services, Department of Public Health, Illinois Worker’s Compensation Commission, Office of the State Treasurer, Secretary of State and University of Illinois – had not established adequate controls for securing computer resources.
 We recommended that these agencies evaluate their computer environments and ensure adequate security controls and policies exist to safeguard computer resources.

 The Department of Revenue did not have sufficient internal control over the new enterprise-wide tax system (GenTax) functions, which affect the integrity of processing taxpayer information, financial data, and financial reporting.
 We recommended the Department thoroughly review GenTax and ensure the system provides the required functionality, integrity, and accuracy.